 We have not applied a negative adjustment for ESG risk management to the expected impact score.
-The City of Paris has described its general management of ESG externalities in the reporting.
-At the local level, the city introduced its first Climate Action Plan in 2007, which was last updated in 2023 for 2024-30.
+The City of Paris has described its general management of ESG externalities in the reporting, in this regard, the report is comprehensive.
+Multiple issues have been revealed by the study: such as the risks of the multiplication of heat waves having consequences on human life and civil infrastructure, biodiversity loss and flooding.
+At the local level, the city introduced its first Climate Action Plan in 2007, which was last updated in 2023 for the period 2024-2030.
 It includes more than 500 measures in favor of the fight against climate change.
-Moreover, the City of Paris conducted a vulnerability and robustness climate change-related study in 2021.
+Moreover, the City of Paris conducted in 2021 a vulnerability and robustness climate change-related study.
 This study enables the city to anticipate the climate-related risks it will face in the future and to act upon them.
-Multiple issues have been revealed by the study.
-These issues include the increased risks of heat waves which have consequences on human life and civil infrastructure, biodiversity loss and flooding.